Thermonuclear Sweat

-Thermonuclear Sweat is an album by the American jazz group Defunkt.
+Thermonuclear Sweat is an album by the American musical group Defunkt.
 It was released in 1982 via Hannibal Records.
 The group broke up after the release of the album, reforming in 1986.

 Production

 The album was produced by Joe Boyd.
 Aside from the leader and trombonist Joseph Bowie, the guitar player Kelvyn Bell was the only other member who had played on the debut.
 Vernon Reid played guitar on six of the album's tracks.
+"Big Bird (Au Private)" is a tribute to Charlie Parker.

 Critical reception

 The Washington Post wrote: "As a dance band, Defunkt is best at break-neck rhythms—'Illusion', the tongue-in- cheek, feet-firmly-in-the-groove 'Avoid the Funk', and the boppish escapade and tribute to Charlie Parker, 'Big Bird (Au Private)' on which the band's jazz roots are well displayed."
 Trouser Press called the album "sweeter-sounding and jazzier" than the group's debut.